School Council

 The Allansford & District PS School Council plays a significant role in the life of the school and is one of the many ways you may become involved in the life of the school.

-School Council operates a committee structure and membership comprises School Councillors, Staff and other interested parents.
+School Council operates a committee structure, and membership comprises School Councillors, Staff and other interested parents.
 They meet regularly to make recommendations to School Council.

 Teamwork, co-operation, collaboration, trust and confidentiality are the hallmarks of effective councils, and we are fortunate that our councils have been highly effective over many years.
-The sub-committees are: Finance & Facilities + Parents Club Committee.
+The sub-committees are: Finance & Facilities + Parents' Club Committee.

-Our 2025 School Councillors are:
+Our 2026 School Councillors are:

-President: Matt Adams
+President: Matt Solly

-Vice President: Essie Rogers
+Vice President: Allira Summerville

 Secretary: Kirsty Van Ginneken